NON-Encoding/NON-Encoding.github.io/index.md

 # *N*ull *O*r *N*ext*-E*ncoding

-**NONE** is a variable-length character encoding and code-page standard.
+**NONE** is a variable-length universal character encoding and code-page standard.

 It is the intent of the encoding to become the only encoding needed and used;\\
 to make both programming and working with texts less frustrating.